omab/python-social-auth/docs/configuration/settings.rst

 Username generation
 -------------------

-Some providers return an username, others just an Id or email or first and last names.
+Some providers return a username, others just an ID or email or first and last names.
 The application tries to build a meaningful username when possible but defaults to generating one if needed.

-An UUID is appended to usernames in case of collisions.
-Here are some settings to control usernames generation.
+A UUID is appended to usernames in case of collisions.
+Here are some settings to control username generation.

 ``SOCIAL_AUTH_UUID_LENGTH = 16``
     This controls the length of the UUID appended to usernames.